mbasso/asm-dom/docs/cpp.md

 ## Documentation

 All APIs are available in the namespace `asmdom`.
+They can be used including using `asm-dom.hpp`, except `toHTML` that is defined in `asm-dom-server.hpp`.

 ### init